 Why you may want to Terminate the Lease Early

 As mentioned earlier, diverse reasons can lead to an early termination of a lease agreement.
 A lease agreement being a legal document, can not simply be broken without legal and financial ramifications.
-However, several legal reasons for cancelling a lease agreement can guarantee leniency to tenants.
+However, several legal reasons for canceling a lease agreement can guarantee leniency to tenants.

 Some of these reasons are as discussed below;